Video game design: Production and Decision-Making

+Finalization and Quality Assurance

 Towards the end of production, designers take the brunt of responsibility for ensuring that the gameplay remains at a uniform standard throughout the game, even in very long games.
 This task is made more difficult under "crunch" conditions, as the entire team may begin to lose sight of the core gameplay once pressured to hit a date for a finished and bug-free game.

-Game Design Tools
+Game design tools

 Traditionally, game designers used simple tools like Word, Excel or just plain pen and paper.
 As the field has evolved and player agency and localization started to play a bigger role in game development, the need for professional tools has emerged for this particular field.

-Twine: Twine is an open-source tool for telling interactive, nonlinear stories.
-This tool is free and largely used by students to design simple stories.
-Games created in twine can be exported to HTML5.
+Examples of software for narrative design and storytelling include articy:draft 3 and Twine.
+Tools like these often help to inform the earliest stages of the design and development process, before visual content and software development is started in earnest.

-There are several free 3D design software available to the public, including Unreal Engine and Blender, that promote communities that self-educate as well as market 3D models and tutorials for beginners.
+There are various kinds of free 3D design software available to the public, from the mainly graphically focussed, such as Blender, to game engines and software development toolkits, such as Unreal Engine and Unity, that promote communities that self-educate as well as market 3D models and tutorials for beginners.